 Zinnias bring beauty and fragrance for just one growing season.
 But there are many perennials that stay with you through thick and thin and make your home garden blossom.

 I’m a huge fan of zinnias, and I love growing them in my garden.
 Sadly, they are annual plants and die down once their single growing season ends.
 But I found out that many perennials look like them.
-The cosmos is one example.
-Dahlias, coreopsis, and sunflowers also look pretty much the same.
+The cosmos is just one example.
+I discovered flowers that look almost exactly like zinnias: dahlias, coreopsis, and sunflowers also look pretty much the same.

 In today’s article, I’ll tell you about: